Sean Payton: New Orleans Saints (2006–2011)

 In June 2010, Payton published a book (written with journalist Ellis Henican) entitled Home Team: Coaching the Saints and New Orleans Back to Life.
 The book opened at number 8 on the non-fiction bestseller list of The New York Times.
 Payton described the concept of Home Team: "I didn't want to write another winning-on-the-field book or about modern-day leadership...I wanted to write a book about the stories, ones that you sit around and tell your friends."

 On October 16, 2011, while coaching against the Tampa Bay Buccaneers, Payton broke his tibia and tore his MCL in a collision with tight end Jimmy Graham's helmet after Graham was tackled on the sideline.
 Unable to stand on the sidelines, Payton coached from the booth during rehabilitation.
 In a memorable moment the week after, Payton was spotted eating a hot dog in a relaxed state while the Saints blew out the Indianapolis Colts 62–7.

-Payton agreed to a new multi-year contract extension as head coach of the Saints, beginning in 2013.
-On January 6, 2016, he announced that he would stay with the Saints despite interest from other teams that had led to speculation that he would be traded.

-Payton agreed to a new five-year contract extension as head coach of the Saints on March 23, 2016.
-On Christmas Eve 2016, Payton notched his 94th victory as Saints head coach, passing Jim E. Mora as the winningest coach in franchise history.

-Payton and the Saints would endure some eventful seasons over the next three years.